 Delicious chocolate fondue

-Years ago, inspired by one book, we organized for our selves a “Monster Party” where we cooked all sorts of things.
+Years ago, inspired by one book, we organized ourselves a “Monster Party” where we cooked all sorts of things.
 The recipes were more than “Horror Romantic” and I can say quite tasty.
 Among those recipes was the recipe for marsh from melted chocolate, which we transformed in a classic chocolate fondue.

 So, last week a girlfriend gave me her new ceramic pot for making hot chocolate and we started cooking.
 (Thanks to Rady for the inspiration.)